yuhasem/poc_utils/tas/berry_blender.md

   LDSH r0, [r5, r1] ; and this probably also an arg
   MOV r1, 0x64      ; this is probably an arg, set to 0x64 before calling both times.
   BL 0x081E0810     ; so this determines what the max screen shake value should be?
+    ; r0 = rotationSpeed // 100.
+Used as maxScreenShake.
   ADD r1, r0, 0x0
   SUB r1, 0xA       ; then screenShake -= 10
+    ; Only shake the screen if roatationSpeed > 1000.
+But this is only called ; for roatationSpeed > 1500, right?
   LSL r1, r1, 0x10
   LSR r1, r1, 0x10  ; and cast it to uint16_t
   ADD r0, r4, 0x0   ; r0 must be 0x02018144 at this point.  r1 is max screen shake value.